AnanyaKistampally/LinkShield-URL-Detector/README.md

 # 🔐 PhishGuard - URL Safety Checker
 🔗 **Run locally on your machine:** streamlit run app.py

-PhishGuard is a simple cybersecurity tool that detects potential phishing risks in URLs using rule-based analysis.
+PhishGuard is a beginner-friendly cybersecurity project that detects potential phishing risks in URLs using rule-based analysis.

 ---